inductiva/inductiva/docs-sources/calculix/setup-test.md

 > **Note**: On some systems, you might need to use `python3` instead of `python`.

 All the necessary simulation artifacts and configuration files will be automatically downloaded to your computer.
-The Calculix simulation will then be sent to a cloud machine for execution.
+The CalculiX simulation will then be sent to a cloud machine for execution.

 ## Step 2: Verify the Task Status
 After the simulation completes, a task summary will be displayed in your terminal, as shown below.